Solution to puzzling phenomenon may open door to improved Cold Spray efficiency

-Category: Environment Hits: 4An international team of researchers has solved a puzzling phenomenon whereby strangely beautiful, vortex-like structures appear between materials deposited onto engineering components used in multiple settings - from space shuttles to household items and everyday transport vehicles The discovery may ultimately improve the efficiency of the 'Cold Spray' (CS) deposition process from which these structures are formed - a not-insignificant financial or functional consideration.
+Category: Environment Hits: 5An international team of researchers has solved a puzzling phenomenon whereby strangely beautiful, vortex-like structures appear between materials deposited onto engineering components used in multiple settings - from space shuttles to household items and everyday transport vehicles The discovery may ultimately improve the efficiency of the 'Cold Spray' (CS) deposition process from which these structures are formed - a not-insignificant financial or functional consideration.

 Read more https://www.sciencedaily.com/releases/2021/02/210216133455.htm